Richard Bachman: Post-outing

 Bachman was also referred to in King's The Dark Tower series of books.
 In the fifth book, Wolves of the Calla, the sinister children's book Charlie the Choo Choo is revealed to be written by "Claudia y Inez Bachman".
 The spelling discrepancy of the added 'y' was later explained as a deus ex machina on the part of "The White" (a force of good throughout King's Tower series) to bring the total number of letters in her name to nineteen, a number prominent in King's series.
 In the next novel of the series, Song of Susannah, King briefly discusses his Richard Bachman pseudonym.

 After the 1997 Heath High School shooting, King announced that he would allow Rage to go out of print, fearing that it might inspire similar tragedies.
 Rage for a time continued to be available in the United Kingdom in The Bachman Books collection, although the collection now no longer contains Rage.
 In a footnote to the preface of Blaze, dated 30 January 2007, King wrote of Rage: "Now out of print, and a good thing."
 King's other Bachman novels are available in the US in separate volumes.

 In 2010, King appeared as Bachman in the third season of the FX television series Sons of Anarchy in a cameo role, the character performing contract work quietly disposing of deceased bodies.

 In issue 29 of the comic adaptation of The Stand, Richard "Rich" Bachman appears as one of the top lieutenants of Randall Flagg, replacing the character of Whitney Horgan from the original novel.
 He is drawn to resemble King.

 In the 2013 Grimm episode "Nameless", Bachman being a pseudonym of King was a plot point.
 King's novel, Rage, had its title page used as a prop for the killer to write a note to the police.

-The 2025 film adaptation of The Running Man openly credits King with having written the original book (as opposed to the 1987 film adaptation).
+The 2025 film adaptation of The Running Man openly credits King with having written the original book, unlike the 1987 adaptation.
+So did the film version of The Long Walk released the same year.

+In autumn 2025, Benjamin Percy launched The End Times, an "epistolary novel" told as a series of newspapers set in the universe of The Stand, in collaboration with King.
+King's sections of the project carry the byline of Claudia Inez Bachman.